Dev-log

 ::add-path::{path}

 This command is to perpend a directory to the system PATH variable for all subsequent steps in the current job.
-Syntax: echo "::add-path::{path}".
+Syntax: echo "::add-path::{path}"

 Self-Hosted Runner

 In addition to GitHub-hosted runners, Action also allows you to host runner on your own machine.
-After installing the Action Runner on the machine, follow the tutorial to add it to your repository, and configure runs-on: self-hosted in the workflow file.
-You are all set.
+After installing the Action Runner on the machine, follow the tutorial to add it to your repository, and configure runs-on: self-hosted

 You can assign different labels to your self-hosted machines.
 In this way, you can distribute tasks to a machine with a specific label.
-For example, if your machines run on different operation systems, then a job can be assigned to a specified machine based on the runs-on label.
+For example, if your machines run on different operation systems, then a job can be assigned to a specified machine based on the runs-on

 Security Enhancements